January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 Craft Scannable Content That Actually Solves a Problem

-Nobody reads massive walls of text online anymore.
 People scan.
-They’re hunting for quick answers, key stats, and signs they’re in the right place.
-To keep them on the page, write for that behavior:
+They look for quick answers, key stats, and signs they’re in the right place.
+To keep them on the page:

-• Use bold text for key takeaways so fast-scanners absorb the main points.
+• Use bold text for key takeaways so scanners absorb main points.

 • Write short paragraphs (1–3 sentences) to create white space.